Nothing is certain except death, taxes, and people scared to death of taxes.

 They’re funny to read, but often get rejected in court.
 There’s a whole section of the IRS website about failed frivolous tax arguments, including gems such as “taxes are voluntary” and “I don’t qualify as a ‘person.’”

-If you don’t cover your assets, you can only blame yourself.
-The IRS certainly will.
+If you don’t cover your assets, you can only blame yourself – the IRS certainly will.
+If you need a hand, check out 4 Ways to Get Your Taxes Done Free.